The latest on TR: Policy Operating model Commissioning Timeline U-Turns

-This Transforming Rehabilitation Resource Pack is continuously updated with key policy announcements, results, inspections etc. It started in 2014 and was radically overhauled in July 2018 and offender management was returned to the National Probation Service in May 2019 with a decision to fully re-nationalise the service announced on 11 June 2020.
+This Transforming Rehabilitation Resource Pack is continuously updated with key policy announcements, results, inspections etc. TR started in 2014, the CRC contracts were cut short in July 2018 and offender management was returned to the National Probation Service in May 2019 with a decision to fully re-nationalise the service announced on 11 June 2020.
 The service will be formally reunified on 26 June 2021.
 All feedback gratefully received.

 Transforming Rehabilitation was the MoJ’s project for the biggest overhaul of probation since its origins in 1907.
 The MoJ published the original consultation paper: “Transforming Rehabilitation: A revolution in the way we manage offenders” in January 2013 before setting out a strategy in May of that year, describing the key components of TR as: